Glovesmore/oncletom.io/source/_posts/2016/shame.md

 I feel pain when I read mentions about politics, software development or *things we are urged to do* on Twitter.
 I am ashamed to be french when politicians express racist ideas under the umbrella of security.
 I am ashamed to live on the British soil when immigrants are said to be stealing jobs.
 I feel pain because I do not recognise myself in statements which encompass my person against my will.
 I feel pain when I see an advertisement in the underground claiming I could improve my life by having a six pack and a golden watch whereas I feel happier walking in a forest or reading a book in front of a quiet river.

-Knowing the pain comes from shame helped me realise I am mostly damaged by a contextual situations.
+Knowing the pain comes from shame helped me realise I am mostly damaged by a contextual situation.
 I used to think it was my fault.
 I cannot change the world.
 You cannot change the world.
 But I can and you can decide how we interact with it.
 With whom.

 **I gradually learned to live with my flaws and weaknesses**, embracing them rather than fighting them with anger — which can only fuel them rather than solving them.
 It does not work all the time.
 It is way better though.